mzdk100/voxudio/voxudio-rs/README-en.md

 [中文版本](README.md)

 Voxudio is a high-performance audio processing library written in Rust, focusing on speech processing and voice conversion capabilities.
-It provides a complete set of tools for audio capture, playback, voice activity detection, speaker feature extraction, voice conversion, OPUS codec and online feature extraction.
+It provides a complete set of tools for audio capture, playback, voice activity detection, speaker feature extraction, voice conversion, OPUS codec, online feature extraction and speech recognition.

 ## Features